DIY Portable Water Tank For RV Boondocking Using Gravity Fill Camping Water Container VIDEO

 - Completely remove either cap and simply fill the container through the opening.

-How To Transfer Water From The Portable RV Camping Water Container To Your RV Fresh Water Tank
+How To Transfer From Portable To RV Fresh Water Tank

 - Lay the portable RV camping water container on its side with the spigot valve facing down.